samhowes/questions/README.md

 The output of `ng build` is copied to the `[dist/questions](./dist/questions)` folder.

+### Contents
+1. Javascript Bundles: each bundle is named with the hash of the bundle to guarantee the user's browser will not execute cached old versions of code.
+   1. `main.<hash>.js`: the main application code
+   2. `polyfills.<hash>.js`: the main application code
+2. index.html: `src/index.html` with automatically substituted javascript bundles
+3. styles.<hash>.css: manual, global styles that apply to the entire application

 # Running

 The Angular CLI will serve this web application by running `ng serve`.